jhoelzel/jhoelzel.github.io/_posts/2022-03-12-remap-the-office-keys.md

 ## The office key itself can not be reassigned

 Yes you read that right.
-We got rid of the smiley but the fact that the office key is a super key, makes it impossible to be simply assigned.
+We got rid of the emoji but the fact that the office key is a super key, makes it impossible to be simply assigned.
 You might want to try something like this:

 ```